cortrudolph/SLU_IO_Psych/content/event/event2/index.md

   postcode:
   country: United States

-summary: 2021 Ritchey Lecture
+summary: 2022 Fall Professional Activities Group (PAG) Lecture Series
-abstract: "Dr. Alan Lambert of Washington University will present the talk: Threat and its Capacity to Influence Political Preferences via Emotion"
+abstract: "A series of six lectures on topics related to the science and practice of IO psychology.
+More details to be announced soon!"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-11-01T19:00:00Z"
+date: "2022-09-01"
-#date_end: "2021-11-01T21:00:00Z"
+date_end: "2022-11-30"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2021-09-30T00:00:00Z"
+publishDate: "2022-07-25"

 authors: [Cort Rudolph]
 tags: []

 # Is this a featured talk? (true/false)
-featured: false
+featured: true

 image:
   caption: ''